Is Histamine Intolerance Causing Your GERD?

 The cause of histamine intolerance is a lack of the enzymes that break down histamine.
 These enzymes also reduce the absorption of histamine from food.
 This lack of enzyme production is usually due to poor gut health, chronic stress, and hormonal imbalances.

 This is why you will see symptoms like allergies and skin conditions run in families.
-See my Genomic Solutions for more information.
+See my Nutrigenomics Solutions for more information.

 How Can Histamine Intolerance Make Your Psoriasis Worse?